 Hardiness: Will grow in USDA zones 5-9.

-Plant size: 1 year old grafted tree, about 2' tall with a well developed root system.
+Plant size: Grafted tree, about 2' tall with a well developed root system.
 Will likely produce fruit in 4 years if given good care.
 Organically grown (NOFA Farmer's Pledge) by Cricket Hill Garden.

 Shipping restrictions: Cannot ship to California.